Generous Banks Mining Grant Provides New Roof For Parish Hall

 Banks has permission to undertake operations at Rusha for a seven-year period.
 Once coaling is complete the 154-hectare site will be fully restored and landscaped to a mixture of woodland and agriculture.

 The company estimates that the Rusha site will contribute more than £5 million to the local economy every year through wages and other supply chain contributions.
 In addition to the 44 people employed on site, it will also support a number of other off-site jobs in related transport and supplies activity.

 PR can do miraculous things for your business.
-Increase your bottom line and give your workplace a buzz – contact Holyrood Partnership using the form below:
+Increase your bottom line and give your workplace a buzz – contact Holyrood PR using the form below: